MaxBWiseman/Project2-MaxW/README.md

 Or click the link above!

+### If you wish to download as a zip file

+- Navigate to the Code dropdown near the about section for the project

+- Download Zip at the bottom of the drop down

+- Find the download location and extract all from the zip file

+- Open a editor like VS code

+- Press Explorer and select "Open File"

+- Navigate to the download location of the extracted zip file

+- Click into the folder until the title is not showing as a file

+- Open Folder in the bottom right

+- Either use the "Live Server" Extension  by Ritwick Dey to easily start a server on the bottom right of the editor with "Go Live" button (Extension must be installed)

+- Or boot a local server with python aslong as its installed on your machine  with - "python3 -m http.server" inside the terminal (ctrl-j)

+### Github Fork

+- You may fork the repository into your own with the "Fork" button on this projects github page

+- Navigate to your repositorys and clicki on your fork of this project

+- Navigate on the top bar to "Settings"

+- Then to "Pages"

+- Deploy from the latest branch (or an older one if desire)

+- Press "Save", your pages link should show on the "Pages" tab in 3 minutes or less

 ## Responsiveness

 ### My project was desinged with mobile first in mind, with the use of flexbox my project works on any screen.